Leased line installation

 This will significantly increase both the cost of the leased line and the time required to complete the installation.

-SLAs for business broadband installation
+SLAs for leased line installation

 Some broadband providers offer a specific service level agreement (SLA) for leased line installation.